pbees001/Falsify/README.md

 Languages used: HTML, CSS, Javascript, PHP

-To run the project, Do command "Php artisan serve".
+To run the project, Do command "sudo php artisan serve --host=localhost --port=80".

+I've hosted my project on HTTPS using nginx, the custom configuration file is nginx_custom.conf

-The website will be hosted and running at http://127.0.0.1:8000/
+The website will be hosted and running at https://127.0.0.1/

-Sample backup of MySQL Database is provided, use web_project.sql file.
+Sample backup of MySQL Database is provided, use finalprojectdb.sql file.

+My snopes page articles and fake articles are stored in resources/views folder.